 - 30-megapixel full-frame CMOS sensor

 - ISO sensitivity 100-40,000

 - 4K video, HDMI output

 In the right conditions, with the right settings, the EOS R's output quality is nothing short of exceptional.

 It's taken us a fair amount of time to get used to the camera's layout and setup, however, as flicker reduction killed our ability to shoot in burst mode, while failing to set a minimum shutter speed (which is possible within the settings) saw a number of our shots present some motion blur.

 Above: ISO 800, f/2.5, 1/30th sec

-A full-frame sensor at this 30-million-pixel resolution is obviously at risk of some blur due to handshake and subject movement, so ensure to keep those shutter speeds raised beyond the norm.
-Especially when there's so much resolution resolve on offer, as clearly shown in lower ISO sensitivity shots (such as the young chap with the stick-on eyebrows further up the page).
+A full-frame sensor at this 30-million-pixel resolution is obviously at risk of some blur due to handshake and subject movement, so ensure those shutter speeds are raised beyond the norm.
+Especially when there's so much resolution resolve on offer, as clearly shown in lower ISO sensitivity shots here (such as the young chap with the stick-on eyebrows further up the page).

 That said, with a steady hand and subject, we've been able to shoot very low-light portraits with just ambient lighting at 1/30th sec, ISO 800, f/2.5.
-Take a look at our android friend a few paragraphs (she was a great character by the way).
+Take a look at our android friend a few paragraphs down.

 Not that high resolution means you can't have high ISO sensitivity.
 By default the EOS R operates from ISO 100 to ISO 12,800, but this can be pushed to 40,000.
 We maxed out the setting to shoot an aerial hoop act, who was backlit and moving in extremely dark conditions.
 Sure, we wouldn't use the frame at a large scale, but the camera handled the conditions admirably all things considered.